carbon-design-system/gatsby-theme-carbon/README.md

   Gatsby Theme Carbon
 </h1>

-> :exclamation:  This project is no longer managed by the Carbon Design System team
+> :exclamation: This project is maintained by community contributions.
+The original
-> and is currently maintained by community contributions.
+> contributor, Carbon Design System, is no longer involved in maintaining this project.

 The Gatsby Carbon theme includes all the configuration you need to build a beautiful site inspired by the [Carbon Design System](https://www.carbondesignsystem.com).